danwells96/ARISES/DocFiles/Sections/Main View.md

 </p>

 ### Transitioning between views
-* Buttons to open views: A series of overlapping buttons and embedded container views which are hidden and shown depending on the `MainViewState` allow the user to easily move between domains.
+* Buttons to open views: A series of overlapping buttons and embedded container views, which are hidden and shown depending on the `MainViewState` allow the user to easily move between domains.
 When a domain is closed, its status indicator is visible, to provide important summary information.
 * Transitioning when keyboard is open: If a keyboard is open while transitioning between domains (only possible for food and exercise), this is tracked using observers and a delay is provided to create a smooth transition animation.

 ### Layout